 - 3.2.1.
 Scheduled Maintenance.
-Scheduled maintenance of a facility that must be unwatered to work on or whose maintenance will have a significant effect on fish passage will be done during the January and February winter maintenance period.
-Maintenance of facilities that will not have a significant effect on fish passage may be conducted during the rest of the year.
-Fishway auxiliary water supply pumps require monthly, semiannual, and annual maintenance.
-Monthly maintenance requires a one-day outage per pump, semi-annual maintenance requires a twoday outage per pump in July or August, and annual maintenance requires a two-week outage per pump during the winter maintenance period.
-When facilities are not being maintained during the winter maintenance period, they will be operated according to normal operating criteria unless otherwise coordinated with the fish agencies and tribes. - 3.2.2.
+Scheduled maintenance of a facility that must be dewatered to work on or whose maintenance will have a significant effect on fish passage will be done during the January and February winter maintenance period.
+Maintenance of facilities that will have no effect on fish passage may be conducted at any time.
+When facilities are not being maintained during the winter maintenance period, they will be operated according to normal criteria unless otherwise coordinated with NOAA Fisheries and other FPOM participants. - 3.2.2.
 Unscheduled Maintenance.
-Unscheduled maintenance that will significantly affect the operation of a facility will be coordinated with the CBFWA and NOAA Fisheries.
-Coordination procedures for unscheduled maintenance of adult facilities shall be the same as for juvenile facilities.
+Unscheduled maintenance that will significantly affect the operation of a facility will be coordinated with NOAA Fisheries and other FPOM participants.
+Coordination procedures for unscheduled maintenance of adult facilities are the same as for juvenile facilities (see section 3.1.2.).
 If part of a facility malfunctions or is damaged during the fish passage season and the facility can still be operated within criteria without any detrimental effects on fish passage, repairs may not be conducted until the winter maintenance period or until fewer numbers of fish are passing the project.
 If part of a facility is damaged or malfunctions that may significantly impact fish passage, it will be repaired as soon as possible. - 3.2.2.1.
 Fish Ladder and Counting Station.
 The fish ladder contains fixed weirs, a counting station with picket leads, and a fish exit with trashrack.
-If any part of the ladder fails or is blocked with debris during the fish passage season, efforts will first be made to correct it without unwatering the ladder.
-Trash racks, picket leads, and counting stations can sometimes be repaired or maintained without unwatering the ladder.
+If any part of the ladder fails or is blocked with debris during the fish passage season, efforts will first be made to correct the problem without dewatering the ladder.
+Trashracks, picket leads, and counting stations can sometimes be repaired or maintained without dewatering the ladder.
 The decision to dewater the ladder and make repairs during the fish passage season or wait until the winter maintenance period will be made after coordination with the fish agencies and tribes. - 3.2.2.2.
 Auxiliary Water Supply System.
 Three turbine-driven pumps on the south shore supply the auxiliary water for the fish ladder and the powerhouse collection system.
 All three pumps are required for normal operation.
 Approximately 150 to 180 cfs of excess water from the juvenile fish passage facilities is also added to the auxiliary water supply system.
 If one, two, or all three pumps fail, the fishway will be adjusted in the following manner to get the best fish passage conditions possible until repairs can be made: first, increase the speed of the operable pump(s).
-As necessary, then close NSE 2 and NPE 2 and operate NPE 1 to provide the required 1' to 2' head differential. desired head differential cannot be maintained at a depth of 5' or greater, then NSE 1 should be raised until a depth of 5' below tailwater is reached.
+As necessary, then close NSE 2 and NPE 2 and operate NPE 1 to provide the required 1' to 2' head differential.
+If the desired head differential cannot be maintained at a depth of 5'

+or greater, then NSE 1 should be raised until a depth of 5' below tailwater is reached.
 If the head differential cannot be maintained at this point, SSE 1 and 2 should be raised at 1' increments until 6' below tailwater is reached.
 If the head differential still cannot be maintained, the transportation channel to the north shore should be bulkheaded off at the end of the powerhouse collection channel.
 Next, NPE 1 should be closed and the powerhouse collection channel bulkheaded off at the junction pool.
 SSE 1 and 2 should then be operated as deep as possible to maintain the head, but not shallower than 6' regardless of the head.